DM871/DM871.github.io/_tutorials/software.md

 an almost universal format among solver systems, but that is not easy to read and `.lp` format, which is more readable (introduced by CPLEX).

-You find a list of commercial or open solvers in this [page](https://imada.sdu.dk/u/march/Blog/optimization/software/2023/02/12/optsoft.html).
+You find a list of commercial or free solvers in this [page](https://imada.sdu.dk/u/march/Blog/optimization/software/2023/02/12/optsoft.html).
 Commercial solvers remain maybe 6-7 time faster than the main free/open-source solvers.